Courses in architecture are offered at the University of Michigan by William Le Baron Jenney.

 Reflecting a comprehensive review and updating of the curriculum, the master’s degree program of study is formally renamed the “Master of Urban and Regional Planning” (MURP), and the faculty are formally retitled as professors of urban and regional planning.

-Jonathan Massey named dean of Taubman College of Architecture and Urban Planning in 2017.
+Jonathan Massey named dean of Taubman College of Architecture and Urban Planning.

 Since the mid-20th century, the college has been headed by Deans Philip N. Youtz (1957–1964), Reginald F. Malcolmson (1964–1974), Robert C. Metcalf (1974–1986), Robert M. Beckley (1987–1997), James C. Snyder (interim 1997–1998), Douglas S. Kelbaugh (1998–2008), Monica Ponce de Leon (2008–2015), Interim Dean Robert Fishman (2015-2017), and Jonathan Massey is currently serving as Dean.